Learning Multi-resolution Graph Edge Embedding for Discovering Brain Network Dysfunction in Neurological Disorders: Experiments

 \subsection{Datasets}

-Here, we introduce the following two real independent datasets that are used to validate our MGNN framework.

-Our experiments were conducted on the public ADHD-200 dataset with data collected from 973 participants in eight different sites \cite{bellec2017neuro}.
-We adopted rs-fMRI data which were registered to Automated Anatomical Labeling (AAL) atlas with 116 regions of interest (ROIs).
-We used Pearson's correlation coefficients between different ROIs construct functional brain connectivity for each participant, i.e., a $116\times116$ adjacency matrix whose rows and columns correspond to ROIs.
-We had four labels depending on the progression of the ADHD: 1) Typically Developing Children (TDC), 2) ADHD-Combined (ADHD-C), 3) ADHD-Hyperactive/Impulsive (ADHD-H/I) and 4) ADHD-Inattentive (ADHD-I).
-We removed ADHD-H/I group since it had only 11 samples; taking all the available samples (without any artifact), we ended up with total of $N=756$ samples for our experiment.
-The demographic of ADHD-200 dataset is given in Table \ref{tab:demo_ADHD200}.

-{\bf ADNI dataset.} ADNI dataset is a public dataset for longitudinal AD study.
-From the initiative, we obtained Diffusion Tensor Images (DTI), and individual images were processed by tractography pipeline to extract structural brain networks using Destrieux atlas with 148 ROIs.
-Each brain network is representated as an adjacencey matrix whose elements denote {\em number of neuron fiber tracts} connecting two different ROIs.
-The dataset includes 5 classes: 1) AD, 2) Cognitively Normal (CN), 3) Early Mild Cognitive Impairment (EMCI), 4) Late Mild Cognitive Impairment (LMCI) and 5) Significant Memory Concern (SMC), and the demographics of the ADNI dataset can be found in Table \ref{tab:demo_adni}.
-In our experiment, we merged CN and EMCI groups as {\em Pre-clinical AD} group and combined LMCI and AD groups as {\em Prodromal AD} group to ensure sufficient sample size and compare their differences.
+{\bf ADNI.} From the initiative, individual DTIs were processed by our in-house tractography pipeline to extract structural brain networks using Destrieux atlas \cite{destrieux2010automatic} with 148 ROIs.
+Each brain network is given as an adjacency matrix whose elements denote {\em number of neuron fiber tracts} connecting two different ROIs.
+The dataset included $N=506$ subjects and we merged control (CN) and Early Mild Cognitive Impairment (EMCI) groups as {\em Pre-clinical AD} group and combined Late Mild Cognitive Impairment (LMCI) and AD groups as {\em Prodromal AD} group to ensure sufficient sample size and compare their subtle differences.

+{\bf ADHD-200.} We adopted rs-fMRI data which were registered to Automated Anatomical Labeling (AAL) atlas with 116 ROIs \cite{tzourio2002automated}.
+We computed Pearson's correlation coefficients (without threshold) between 116 different ROIs to construct functional brain connectivity for each participant.
+Taking the samples without artifact and removing groups with few subjects, we ended up with total of $N 756$ samples labeled as 1) Typically Developing Children (TDC), 2) ADHD-Combined (ADHD-C), and 3) ADHD-Inattentive (ADHD-I).
+Our result may vary from \cite{10.3389/fnsys.2012.00069} as the experimental settings are different.